 [Translate to francais:] Background

-[Translate to francais:] Nearly a decade after the Global Microscience Programme was launched by UNESCO and the International Union for Pure and Applied Chemistry (IUPAC) in 1996, the microscience approach has been introduced into 72 countries, many of them in Africa.
+Nearly two decades after the Global Microscience Programme was launched by UNESCO and the International Union for Pure and Applied Chemistry (IUPAC) in 1996, the microscience approach has been introduced into 72 countries, many of them in Africa.

 The Teaching and Learning Packages were developed and promoted by UNESCO thanks to its strong relationships with different non-governmental and intergovernmental organisations world-wide.
 These materials are accessible, free of charge both to teachers and students to use as basic practical science resources.
 They are easily adaptable to suit the needs of National Curricula in accordance with national education standards.